emdupre/core-git-course/_episodes/03-branching.md

 ~~~
 {: .language-bash}
 ~~~
-On branch master
+On branch main
 nothing to commit (working directory clean)
 ~~~
 {: .output}

 and when we wanted to get back to our most recent version of the repository, we
-used `git checkout master`.
+used `git checkout main`.

 Not only can our repository store the changes made to files and directories, it
 can store multiple sets of these, which we can use and edit and update in
 parallel.
 Each of these sets, or parallel instances, is termed a `branch` and
-`master` is Git's default branch.
+`main` is Git's default branch.

 A new branch can be created from any commit.
 Branches can also be *merged*
 together.